You'll Be Surprised How Much Of 'Narcos' Is Real

-Maybe you've already finished all of Netflix's brand new original series, Narcos, or maybe you're saving it for another long weekend.
+Maybe you've already finished all of Netflix's new original series, Narcos, or maybe you're saving it for another long weekend.
 Whatever the case, make sure it's on your to-watch list.
 A look at the real-life story of drug kingpin, Pablo Escobar, Narcos takes us into territory we haven't yet seen about Escobar's life.
 So, when all is said and done, is Narcos an accurate portrayal of Pablo Escobar, or really a better version of Vinnie Chase playing Escobar in Medellin?

 That was an Entourage joke.
-And, the last one here, because Narcos is leaps and bounds ahead of the fictional movie we saw made on the HBO show.
+And the last one here, because Narcos is leaps and bounds ahead of the fictional movie we saw made on the HBO show.
 Don't worry, if you're tuning in to Narcos for a little bit of history, the series delivers.
-Mostly everything we see in the show is true-to-life, though some aspects have been heightened, as with any series, to bring a little bit more drama to the table.
-A few names have been changed here and there, to protect their real life counterparts, but, once again, that's a given when Netflix is striving for drama, and we are dealing with drug lords, after all.
+According to outlets including The Guardian and Decider, many details in the show are true to life, though as with any series, some aspects have been heightened to add drama.
+A few names have been changed here and there to protect the characters' real life counterparts, but once again, that's a given when Netflix is striving for drama — and we are dealing with drug lords, after all.

 In fact, some of the most far-fetched-seeming details are actually true.
 When it comes to Escobar, he did indeed gain the nickname "The Robin Hood of Medellin" for his charitable donations, which helped to build schools, sports fields, and housing developments for the low-income community.
 And per Digital Spy, he did work as a police officer before his rise to notoriety.